jaydotsee/lenslogic/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.
+Please feel free to submit pull requests or open issues for bugs and feature requests.# Local builds disabled - use manual build with ./build.sh or GitHub Actions